 Since the Van Cat has developed naturally in the wild, it is robust and can thrive independently in its environment.
 This means the breed is typically strong and healthy throughout its life with no genetic or general medical problems being expected.
 However, some Van Cats may be prone to hearing disorders or complete deafness if they are all-white.
 This medical condition is found in many all-white animals and isn’t limited to this specific breed.
 Although there isn’t any way to remedy this, deaf cats (or cats with hearing problems) can be looked after perfectly well, albeit with some extra-special care and support.
 Deaf cats will likely need to be kept indoors to keep them safe and to prevent injury, but they can be looked after and have a happy life, nonetheless.
 Alternatively, you could ensure your cat will grow up strong and healthy by buying or adopting a cat from a trusted breeder and learning about the parents.
 This is the best way to ensure your new feline friend is healthy and that they come from a healthy family too.

 The Van Cat has similar eating habits and dietary requirements to other cat breeds of a similar weight, size and physical build.
 However, as this breed is naturally muscular, athletic, and active, they’ll need lots of high-quality animal protein to sustain them, particularly during adolescence as the majority of their growing takes place at this time.
 This growth period typically occurs between 3 to 5 years so you’ll need to monitor their diet especially carefully during this period.
 As the breed is naturally broad and muscular, it’s also important to ensure they aren’t gaining too much weight, especially fat.
 Likewise, the breed should lose weight and become too slim or skinny.
 Through close observation and decreasing or increasing your cat’s caloric intake respectively, you should be able to maintain their weight.
 If, after some time and trial and error, your cat still isn’t able to maintain its weight, you should seek professional medical advice as there might be a more serious problem to blame.
+Take a look at our review of cat food for weight loss for more info.

 As we’ve mentioned, Van Cats are naturally physically active and athletic creatures so it’s no surprise that this busy breed will require lots of exercise and stimulating play.
 Scratching posts, climbing towers, and toys which they can chase are all perfect ideas to keep your crazy kitty occupied and mentally and physically stimulated.
 In particular, toys for chasing and puzzles with a reward are recommended as they fulfill the animal’s instinctive needs to hunt and work for their food.
 You can improve their playtime when using chasing toys by offering them treats for successfully ‘hunting and catching’ the toy.
+For a wider selection of choices, check out our interactive cat toys guide.

 Since this breed has a natural fondness for water, it’s important to keep all bathroom doors closed properly to prevent your cat from investigating the toilet bowl too closely or to stop them taking a dip in a running bath without supervision.
 However, to simulate this, you could supervise your adorable kitten as they play with water from a faucet or in a small bowl.
 This should enable them to have fun playing with water while keeping them safe.

 Despite the Van Cat’s long and fluffy winter coat, they are surprisingly easy to look after due to the soft, silky texture of the coat.
 This texture prevents matting and means you’ll only need to brush your feline friend once per week until they begin to shed.
 During this time you might have to increase brushing to a few times per week, which is still a lot less than some other long-haired breeds require.
+For more options head over to our guide on cat brushes.

 Other essential aspects of cat-care involve ear and eye cleaning and teeth brushing.
 These should be done regularly (at least once per week) to ensure your cat stays clean and will reduce the risk of medical problems.
 You might also need to trim your Van Cat’s nails when they get too long for their own good, although this can be assisted by a scratching post which helps to keep the nails trimmed and blunt.
+Find out more about cat nail clippers here.

 As you might expect, the Van Cat is highly active and energetic, most likely due to its wild origins where it had to hunt prey and fight for survival.
 In fact, many Van Cats still live in the wild, particularly in their natural habitat in Turkey.
 This breed (domesticated or wild) loves to stay busy by running around, jumping on furnishings or other scalable objects, climbing surfaces and watching people or things from a high vantage point.
 This is widely believed to be a result of their natural instincts to monitor prey from above, much like lions do in the wild too.
 So long as the breed stays physically active and receives an appropriate diet, you can be sure your Van Cat will be happy and healthy.